Mazamazine/pathological/ReadMe.txt

 # IN PROGRESS
+- Trying for mouse wheel support - Moving over a wheel on the screen and any movement of the mouse wheel is detected and turns the wheel on the screen one direction or the other.

+# MY WISHLIST
 - A python3 version already is available in Debian so this is me playing around and trying things out.
-The level editor is nice and should be added to Debian somehow...
+- The level editor is nice and should be added to Debian somehow.

 # CHANGES
 - Adds ability to play different levelsets to original game